grantwilk/se2030_gtfs_editor/README.md

 An application designed to efficiently view and edit General Transit Feed Specification (GTFS) files.

 ## Progress Reports

+### Lab 8

+* Numerous bugs in parsing and validation were fixed
+* File validation and parsing were majorly optimized
+* A few temporary GUI optimizations were made to handle large files

 ### Lab 7

 Our team selected option ALL: We implemented all of the features (option 1, option 2, and option 3) proposed in the lab, and then some after that.